 The residual amount of revenue reserves, not represented by grant, may be invested by the Association in line with its 30-year financial plan.
 Such investment is subject to the Association maintaining a viable financial profile over the life of its financial plan, as well as approval by the Board of Management.
 In approving the financial plan annually, the Board will take into account projected compliance with loan covenants, as well as the impact of sensitivity analysis and other risk factors which may apply.

-At 31 March 2024 revenue reserves stood at £16,061k (2023: £17,496k), a £1,436k decrease on prior year.
+At 31 March 2025 revenue reserves stood at £17,736k (2024: £16,061k), a £1,675k increase on prior year.

 Designated reserve